VISIT OUR ART STORE ▶

 Add a few red dots to the yellow center

-I dip my brush into the mix, then apply and release pressure repeatedly.
+The artist dips the brush into the mix, then applies and releases pressure repeatedly.

 Paint the petals of the third daisy

 Sometimes, lifting the brush quickly creates a dry brush stroke, adding texture.
-But if I want a smoother, more refined petal, I lift the brush carefully and slowly.
+But if a smoother, more refined petal is desired, the artist lifts the brush carefully and slowly.

-The way you move your brush changes the look of each petal, giving your daisies a lively, natural feel.
+The way the brush is moved changes the look of each petal, giving the daisies a lively, natural feel.

 Natural daisies